Have you ever “had a gutful” of something? Or had a “gut feeling” about somebody?

-These feelings are then stored in the vast database of the insular cortex of the brain, and accessed (all without conscious thought or effort) when making future decisions on what to eat, where to eat, the company we keep, gabapentin 300 mg for dogs side effects and even major life choices.
+These feelings are then stored in the vast database of the insular cortex of the brain, and accessed (all without conscious thought or effort) when making future decisions on what to eat, where to eat, the company we keep, and even major life choices.

 Inside the human gut lives more than 100 trillion microbes, which are unique to each person, and communicate with us, constantly producing and adjusting metabolite production, depending on the foods and ingredients they sense in the gut.

 The unique ratio of microbes in your gut is affected by your genes, your mother’s microbiome, the microbes carried by others in our household, or in close contact with us, our environment, our diet, antibiotic or drug use, and even the thoughts we think.

 Abnormal gut microbe populations (also known as dysbiosis) have been found in people with: